 - Understanding the Fitness Business

 This rigorous training programme also forms another of the major personal trainer advantages.
-With any personal trainer you choose, you can guarantee that they’ve had significant grounding in the industry.
+With any personal trainer you choose, you can guarantee they’ve had significant grounding in the industry.

 They’ll also be fully insured, which is yet another advantage of having a personal trainer.
-Learn more about the kinds of insurance PTs need with our comprehensive guide.

 In short, unless you have the self-awareness to consider all of those things, and then spend the time executing that plan on a weekly basis, one of the major personal trainer advantages is that you will immediately benefit from the planning a PT puts into getting you in shape.